Do Children Remember Past Lives?

 There are 2500 cases of children’s past lives documented in the University of Virginia files.

 Professor Tucker has been investigating claims made by children for over fifteen years.
-These children, who are usually between 2 and 6 years old, are often able to provide specific details about their past lives that they can be traced back to an actual person.
+These children, who are usually between 2 and 6 years old, can often provide details about their past lives that they can be traced back to an actual person.

 There’s one well-known case of an 11-year-old boy named James Leininger.
 He was plagued by nightmares, and drew frightening pictures of planes over water engulfed in flames.

 He was having vivid terrifying memories of his experience as a fighter pilot named James Huston in World War II.
-This young boy had very specific details about his previous life and was able to accurately describe the type of plane he flew, and was able to name every one of his fellow soldiers and had specific details about their families as well.
+This young boy had very details about his previous life and could accurately describe the type of plane he flew, and could name every one of his fellow soldiers and had details about their families as well.

 He knew things that he couldn’t possibly have known even looking on the internet.
 The obsession the boy had with his previous life and the trauma he was re-experiencing never ceased.

-Finally, he was able to return to the location where his plane went down in his previous life.
-With the assistance of some caring adults, he was able to release the trauma of that event from his subconscious, and was finally free to go about living a normal happy life.
+Finally, he could return to the location where his plane went down in his previous life.
+With the assistance of some caring adults, he could release the trauma of that event from his subconscious, and was finally free to go about living a normal happy life.

 Ask what they remember.